oracleimc/workshops/appdev/cloudnative/k8s/jenkinspipelines/jenkins.pipelines.OKE7.md

 ![](./images/people-service-pipeline-00.png)

 **PLEASE NOTE:**
-- that if the cluster in a different region other than eu-frankfurt then you will need to change the ocir url on line 4.
+- That if the cluster in a different region other than eu-frankfurt then you will need to change the ocir url on line 4.
 - If you are using the shared tenancy for Workshop, change line 2, add your name